honmanyau/ising/README.md

-**This repository is no longer maintained due to a complete rewrite and has been achived.
+**This repository is no longer maintained due to a complete rewrite and will be archived.
 Please use it with caution.**

 # Ising